 Roll cookie dough in sugr before baking

 Now for my favorite step!
-I decided I wanted to make these cookies a bit larger than my normal sugar cookies, so I used a 3 Tbsp cookie scoop and measured each dough ball between 50-55 grams.
+I decided I wanted to make these cookies a bit larger than my normal sugar cookies, so I used a 3 tablespoon cookie scoop and measured each dough ball between 50-55 grams.

 Then, I take each dough ball and use my palms to form it into a circle.
 Next, I roll it into a bowl of sugar.
 Rolling in sugar gives these cookies the best crackly top and also helps to prevent them from spreading too much!
 I first tried this step for my Lemon Sugar cookies and am obsessed with it now.